Get into Children’s Publishing

 Participants have been employed at:

 Are you passionate about children’s books but unsure how to break into the publishing world?
-My bespoke Get Into Children’s Publishing programme is here to guide you every step of the way.
-Led by experienced editor and author Claire Philip, this six-month mentorship will equip you with the skills, confidence and connections to thrive in the industry.
+Get Into Children’s Publishing programme is here help!
+Led by experienced editor and author Claire Philip, this six-month training will equip you with the skills, confidence and connections to thrive in the industry.

-This programme covers every stage of book production from concept to publication, through 12 online lessons.
-Here’s what you can expect:
+Get into Children’s Publishing covers every stage of book production from concept to publication.

-• Learn key editorial skills and gain a thorough understanding of the book production process.
+• Learn key editorial skills and gain a thorough understanding of the book-making process.

 • Receive one-to-one mentorship to refine your CV, apply for jobs and prepare for interviews.